tiagobalmeida/django-odata/README.rst

 OData is an open protocol built on top of HTTP that allows full CRUD of remote objects as well as a powerfull query language.

 This project is meant to be a plug and play Django application.
-You install it on your Django app and it will automagically provide an odata endpoint to interact with your Django models instances.
+You install it on your Django project and it will *automagically* provide an OData endpoint to interact with your Django models instances.

 Project status:
  - Under development.
 Delete and update functionality is not yet implemented.